 - Show additional context in notifications

-Number matching is currently in public preview.
+Number matching is currently generally available.
 Microsoft gives the following explanations and marks the feature as a key security upgrade to traditional second-factor notifications in the Microsoft Authentication app.

 Number matching + additional context enabled:

 More information and explanation including the configuration and hunting are explained here: MFA prompt spamming/ MFA fatigue – What can you do to prevent/ detect attacks?

 OAuth Consent Phishing attempts